awly/kubeman/README.md

 ## Installation

     go get github.com/alytvynov/kubeman
+	cd $GOPATH/src/github.com/alytvynov/kubeman; godep restore
+    go install github.com/alytvynov/kubeman

-You need a working and relatively up to date version of go for this.
+You need a working and relatively up to date version of go and godep for this.

-I run this tool against the latest release version of [kubernetes libraries](https://github.com/GoogleCloudPlatform/kubernetes) so you might need to check out a specific tag for it to work properly.

 ## But.. why?